Inhomogeneous bond percolation on square, triangular and hexagonal lattices: Proof of Theorem Proof of Theorem 1.3

 Suppose that $p_1 \le p_2$.
-The endpoint $\g_1$ is the lower \emph{left} corner of some upwards pointing triangle denoted $ABC = ABC(\g)$, where $A = \g_1$ and $O$ is its centre.
-If $p_2>p_1$, we work instead with the similar triangle of which $\g_1$ is the lower \emph{right} corner, and the ensuing argument is exactly similar.
-See Figure \ref{fig:chance_of_non_decrease}.
+The endpoint $\g_1$ is the lower \textit{left} corner of some upward pointing triangle denoted $ABC = ABC(\g)$, where $A = \g_1$ and $O$ is its center.
+If $p_2>p_1$, we work instead with the similar triangle of which $\g _1$ is the lower \textit{right} corner, and the ensuing argument is exactly similar.
+See Figure~\ref{figchanceofnondecrease}.

 We claim that

 Since the marginal of $\PP$ on $\Om^k$ is $\PP_\bp^k$, it suffices to show that